Brian Keefe: NBA career

 Keefe started his career in professional basketball at the San Antonio Spurs where he served as video coordinator under head coach Gregg Popovich, and won a ring as part of the Spurs 2007 championship in his second season.

 Keefe was selected by former Spurs assistant general manager Sam Presti and former Spurs assistant coach PJ Carlesimo to join them in laying the groundwork for what would become the Oklahoma City Thunder.
 He joined the team as assistant coach on August 23, 2007, when the team was still the Seattle SuperSonics.
 He became the performance lead for the team, with responsibility for the development of the team's young roster including their draft picks Kevin Durant, Russell Westbrook and James Harden.
 All three went on to become MVPs of the league.
 In 2010, Keefe became the Thunder's defensive coordinator.

 After seven years with the Thunder, Keefe joined the New York Knicks as assistant coach under head coach and former Thunder player Derek Fisher and team president Phil Jackson, where he focused on defense and the development of then-rookie Kristaps Porziņģis.

 In August 2016, Keefe was recruited to join the Los Angeles Lakers coaching staff as an assistant coach under head coach Luke Walton, and became the team's defensive coordinator in 2017.
 Keefe was sought after for his ability to develop players into top talent and became responsible for the development of the team including Brandon Ingram.
 In his first year as defensive coordinator of the Lakers, Keefe took the team to 12th place in defense; the team finished 30th in defense the previous year.

 In July 2019, Keefe rejoined the Oklahoma City Thunder coaching staff to lead the defense under head coach Billy Donovan., and took over responsibility for the development of Shai Gilgeous-Alexander Gilgeous-Alexander went on to become MVP of the league.

 On August 3, 2021, Keefe was hired as an assistant coach of the Brooklyn Nets, where he led the defense.
 He parted ways with the Nets in May 2023.

 In July 2023, Keefe was hired as assistant coach of the Washington Wizards and on January 25, 2024, the Wizards announced Keefe as the interim head coach after Wes Unseld Jr. was relieved of his coaching duties and moved to a front office position.
 On May 29, the Wizards announced that Keefe was named the 26th head coach in franchise history.

+Keefe was head coach of the Wizards when Bam Adebayo scored 83 points on March 10, 2026, in a game against Keefe's team.
+Many in the NBA were critical of Keefe's coaching performance.